Essomia/geojuji/docs/2-packages-manager.md

 :memo: For more detail, you check the [envmanager](../shell/bash/bin/envmanager) script file.

-:bulb: You also generate a checkup with `envmanager doctor print > docs/_checkup-env.md`.
+:bulb: You can generate a checkup with `envmanager doctor --print > docs/_checkup-env.md`.